 Why did I just tell you all this?
 To make it clear why we say extern "C"

-.
+instead of just extern.
 This indicates to the compiler that the symbol

 tell the compiler to look for a mangled external name.
-For example with g++
+For example with g++,

-it would look for the name _Z7dgetrf_PKiS0_PdS0_PiS2_
+it would look for the name _Z7dgetrf_PKiS0_PdS0_PiS2_.

 Conclusion